realworldocaml/book/en/runtime-memory-layout.md

 OCaml heap like an ordinary block and can be of whatever size the user desires.
 The `Custom_tag` (255) is higher than `No_scan_tag` and isn't scanned by the garbage collector.
-This means that it cannot contain any OCaml values, but is useful to track pointers into the external C heap.
+This means that it cannot contain any OCaml values, but is useful to track pointers into external system memory.

 The first word of the data within the custom block is a C pointer to a `struct` of custom operations.
 The custom block cannot have pointers to OCaml blocks and